js108/postio/README.md

 Posts and comments are differentiated by their postId: if the postId is "home" then it's a post that will appear on the home page.
 If the postID is an id of another post then it will be rendered as a comment of that post.

 ## The components
 Components are pretty well commented.
 If you want to take a look the app lives at src/index.js.
 The next step would be to check out src/components/App.js.
 Then you could look at all the redux stuff in src/store/storeFactory.js, src/store/reducers.js, src/actions.js, src/components/containers.js.
-Then all the stateless react components are in src/components/ui.
+And all the stateless react components are in src/components/ui.

 ## What I want to do next
 First I really need to refactor the css.
 You can check out my thoughts on the topic in src/styles/styles.css.
 Things got out of hand.
 Please don't judge me.